Boone Hall

 Boone Hall Plantation is a historic district located in Mount Pleasant, Charleston County, South Carolina, United States and listed on the National Register of Historic Places.
-The plantation is one of America's oldest plantations still in operation.
-It has continually produced agricultural crops for over 320 years and is open for public tours.
+The plantation is one of America's oldest plantations still in operation, as it has continually produced agricultural crops for over 320 years.
+The majority of this labor, as well as the construction of the buildings and its characteristic bricks, was performed by enslaved African Americans, aside from the main building, which was built in 1936.
+For this reason, the site was named one of the African American Historic Places in South Carolina in 2009.
 The historic district includes a 1936 Colonial Revival-style dwelling, and multiple significant landscape features, including an allée of southern live oak trees, believed to have been planted in 1743.
+The site is open for public tours.

 History

 17th and 18th centuries

 The earliest known reference to the site is in 1681 in a land grant of 470 acre from owner Theophilus Patey to his daughter Elizabeth and her new husband Major John Boone as a wedding gift.
 Their land became known as Boone Hall Plantation, but it is unknown when a house was built on the site.
 John Boone was one of the first settlers to arrive in the colony of South Carolina, doing so in 1672.
 Boone and his wife were ancestors of Founding Fathers Edward Rutledge and John Rutledge.

 Boone was elected to the colonial Grand Council during the 1680s, but was removed twice because he illegally trafficked enslaved Native Americans, became associated with pirates, and concealed stolen goods.
 He did hold other local offices, such as tax assessor and highway commissioner.
 When Boone died, he divided his estate among his wife and five children.
 His eldest son, Thomas, made Boone Hall his home.
 It later passed to another descendant known as John Boone.